mongodb/docs/source/timeouts.rst

       coll.insert_one({"name": "Nunu"})
       coll.find_one({"name": "Nunu"})

-When nesting :func:`~pymongo.timeout`, the nested deadline is capped by the outer deadline.
+When nesting :py:func:`~pymongo.timeout`, the nested deadline is capped by the outer deadline.
 The deadline can only be shortened, not extended.
 When exiting the block, the previous deadline is restored: